hiimOmagh/Pflanzbestand_und_Lichttest_-Haus-/README.md

 ./gradlew connectedAndroidTest
 ```

-This command runs the full Android test suite including the new database export/import and species target UI scenarios.
+This command runs the full Android test suite, including the new light measurement scenario covered by
+`LightMeasurementInstrumentedTest`.

 ## Usage